BPMN - the Standard for Business Process Modeling

 Events

-Events are occuring, economically relevant conditions.
-In BPMN 2.0, events can either start a process, occur or be caused during a process or end a process.
-Events that have occured are conditions generated by an external trigger.
-These may be Start or Intermediate Events.
-Triggered events are conditions generated by the process itself, these are Intermediate or End Events.
+Events are occuring, business-relevant states.
+In BPMN 2.0, events can either start a process, occur, or be caused during a process, or end a process.
+Events that have occurred are conditions created by an external trigger.
+These can be start or intermediate events.
+Triggered events are conditions generated by the process itself, these are intermediate or end events.

 BPMN - start event symbol